Multi-Methods Evaluation for IR and Recommender Systems

 Abstract: The proposed tutorial follows the objective to raise awareness in the CHIIR community concerning the significance of using multiple methods in the evaluation of information retrieval and recommender.
 Employing a multi-method evaluation integrating a number of single methods (e.g., a combination of an offline prediction experiment with an open dataset and a survey with closed- and open-ended questions) allows for getting an integrated and rich picture of system quality in the context of use.
 The goals of this tutorial are to raise awareness of the existence and risks of “blind spots” in single-method evaluations, introduce to multi-method evaluation, show various approaches how multiple methods may be integrated, provide participants the opportunity to apply these approaches to their individual research endeavors, and receive feedback from their peers.

-Capturing Information Behaviour in the Wild: A Tutorial for CHIIR 2020
+Capturing Information Behaviour in the Wild

 - George Buchanan (University of Melbourne iSchool)

 - Dana McKay (University of Melbourne iSchool)

 Abstract: In this tutorial we attempt to demystify naturalistic studies of information behaviour, demonstrate their relative strengths and weaknesses, and give participants the tools to select and use in the wild methods.

 Social Network Analysis as a Tool for Data Analysis and Visualization in Information Behaviour and Interactive Information Retrieval Research